chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

 ### Genesis and Philosophy

 Sarah installed a $400 hotspot on her San Francisco rooftop in March 2021.
-By December, that small device had earned her over $3,000 in cryptocurrency—not through trading or speculation, but by providing wireless internet coverage to IoT devices in her neighborhood.
-She was part of something unprecedented: a network built not by Verizon or AT&T, but by hundreds of thousands of participants—peaking at ~900,000 hotspots in 2022—collectively creating infrastructure that traditional telecom companies would need billions to deploy.
+By December, that small device had earned her over $3,000 in cryptocurrency, not through trading or speculation, but by providing wireless internet coverage to IoT devices in her neighborhood.
+She was part of something unprecedented: a network built not by Verizon or AT&T, but by hundreds of thousands of participants (peaking at ~900,000 hotspots in 2022), collectively creating infrastructure that traditional telecom companies would need billions to deploy.

 DePIN's creation addresses infrastructure's fundamental capital coordination problem.
 Traditional infrastructure follows a familiar pattern: corporations raise billions, deploy networks, and charge users for access.
-This creates artificial scarcity and geographic inequality—profitable urban areas get coverage while rural regions remain underserved.
+This creates artificial scarcity and geographic inequality since profitable urban areas get coverage while rural regions remain underserved.

 DePIN's philosophy is rooted in the belief that communities can build infrastructure more efficiently than corporations through aligned economic incentives.
 Instead of waiting for Verizon to decide your neighborhood deserves better coverage, you can install equipment yourself and earn cryptocurrency for every device that connects through your hardware.